Diversity, Equity, and Inclusion

 Our Commitment

-The Division of Neonatal and Developmental Medicine at Stanford unequivocally stands for racial justice and acknowledges structural/societal barriers that have historically disadvantaged people of color in academia and medicine.
-We define underrepresented in medicine (URM) broadly to include race/ethnicity, sexual orientation, gender identity, socioeconomic status, neurodivergence, and abilities.
+The Division of Neonatal and Developmental Medicine at Stanford unequivocally stands for Diversity, Equity, and Inclusion and acknowledges structural/societal barriers that have historically disadvantaged those who are underrepresented in academia and medicine.
 Our aim is to recruit culturally competent and conscientious providers who perpetuate our guiding principles of inclusion and disparities reduction.

 Underrepresented in Medicine Q&A

-Clinical Professor Sonia Bonifacio, MD, speaks about her experiences as an underrepresented minority in academic medicine.
+Clinical Professor Sonia Bonifacio, MD, speaks about her experiences as being underrepresented in academic medicine.

 Dr. Melissa Scala, Fellowship Program Director

-As a Fellowship Program Director, I have overseen the launch of initiatives to remove unconscious bias and improve recruitment of underrepresented minorities in our program.
+As a Fellowship Program Director, I have overseen the launch of initiatives to remove unconscious bias and improve diversity in recruitment.
 As a researcher, my primary research focus is in family-centered developmental care.
 I lead a large multidisciplinary group focused on reducing disparities in how parents of different demographics are able to interact with their infants in the NICU.
 Our ongoing research involves evaluating and removing barriers to communication and support of families with limited English proficiency.
 Additionally, I am a member of the California Health Equity task force with the California Perinatal Quality Care Collaborative (CPQCC).

 Dr. Gary Shaw, Associate Fellowship Program Director